China–North Korea border: Trade and contact

-Its border with China has been described as North Korea's "lifeline to the outside world."
+North Korea's border with China has been described as its "lifeline to the outside world."
 Much of the China-North Korea trade goes through the port of Dandong.

 Chinese cell phone service has been known to extend as far as 10 km into Korean territory, which has led to the development of a black market for Chinese cell phones in the border regions.
 International calls are strictly forbidden in North Korea, and violators put themselves at considerable peril to acquire such phones.

-Tourists in Dandong can take speedboat rides along the North Korean side of the Amnok River and up its tributaries.
+Tourists in Dandong can take speedboat rides along the North Korean side of the Yalu River and up its tributaries.

-A common wedding day event for many Chinese couples involve renting boats, putting life preservers on over their wedding clothes, and going to the North Korean border to have wedding photos taken.
+A common wedding day event for some Chinese couples involve renting boats, putting life preservers on over their wedding clothes, and going to the North Korean border to have wedding photos taken.

 Memory cards and teddy bears are reportedly among the most popular items for North Koreans shopping in Dandong.

 Crossings

 Border security

-The 1,420 km border between North Korea and China has been described as "porous".
-Many North Korean defectors cross into China.
+In 2005, the border between North Korea and China was described as "porous".

 The Chinese government transferred responsibility for managing the border to the army from the police in 2003.
 Chinese authorities began building wire fences "on major defection routes along the Tumen River" in 2003.
 Beginning in September 2006, China erected a 20 km fence on the border near Dandong, along stretches of the Yalu River delta with lower banks and narrower width.
 The concrete and barbed wire fence ranged in height from 8 ft to 15 ft.

 In 2007 a U.S. official stated that China was building more "fences and installations at key border outposts".
 In the same year, it was reported that North Korea had started building a fence along a 10 km stretch of its side of the Yalu River, and had also built a road to guard the area.

 In 2011 it was reported that China was building fences 4 m high near Dandong, and that 13 km of this new fencing had been built.
 It was also reported that China was reinforcing patrols, and that new patrol posts were being built on higher ground to give wider visibility over the area.
 According to a resident of the area: "It's the first time such strong border fences are being erected here.
 Looks like it is related to the unstable situation in North Korea."
 The resident also added that previously "anybody could cross if they really wanted" as the fence had only been 10 ft with no barbed wire.